 Doug was invited to join the American College of Trial Lawyers as a Fellow in 2004, and is one of the few registered patent attorneys among his peers in that organization.
-He has been listed in The Best Lawyers in America© since 1997, Minnesota Super Lawyers® since 2003, and was included in Best Lawyers in Minnesota and the “Top 40 Super Lawyers Minnesota” from 2008-2010.
+He has been listed in The Best Lawyers in America© since 1997, Minnesota Super Lawyers® from 2005 – 2010, 2014 – 2018, and was included in Best Lawyers in Minnesota and the “Top 40 Super Lawyers Minnesota” from 2008-2010.

 Doug is a member of the Intellectual Property Law Association, the Iowa, Minnesota and Texas state bar associations (where he is also licensed to practice), the American Bar Association, and the Federal Bar Association.
 While in law school, he was a member of the Drake Law Review and served as student bar association representative.
 As an undergraduate, he was a research assistant to Dr. James A. Van Allen, head of the Department of Physics.

 University of Iowa